DevComPsy/cpm/docs/tutorials/defining-model.md

 }
 ```

+Here we hav all the information we need for a given trial - all input to the model other than the parameters and its initial state.
+In reinforcement learning, this is what we call the state of the environment.
+The model will use this information to make a decision and update its internal state.

 One advantage of `cpm` is that most components that you will need to build sequential decision-making models are already implemented.
 This means that you can focus on the model itself, rather than the implementation details.
 Here we will use the `learning` and `decision` modules to build a simple model based on the Rescorla-Wagner update rule and a Greedy-decision rule.

 ```python